Protozoid/gaia-shell/README.md

 gaia-shell
 ==========

-Shell for Gaia Online for performing certain actions dynamically
+Shell for Gaia Online for performing certain actions dynamically.